How to read a Nevada Gaming Commssion report?

 The Casino Win Percentage shows how much the casinos within a particular geographic area won from players.
 Slots, table games, sports betting are all covered in the report.
 For the EXACT definition, see the section below.

-Slots bring in more than double what table games do in Nevada.
-About $940 million every month.
+Slots bring in more than double what table games do in Nevada, about $940 million every month.

 Demystifying Nevada Gaming Definitions

 Like most government reports, the verbiage used can be opaque.
-Here’s exactly what the report says with our translations.
+Here’s exactly what the report says along with our translations.

 The “Win Percent” for slots devices provides a ratio which represents the report win amount divided by the total dollar amount played by patrons.